luyadev/luya/docs/guide/install-upgrade.md

 # Upgrading LUYA

 This page describes how to update an existing LUYA instance to the latest version.
-The current version of LUYA is `1.0.0`.

 > **Before upgrading, [read carefully the backward compatibility breaks Guide](https://github.com/luyadev/luya/blob/master/core/UPGRADE.md)**